Lisn-Rocks/lisn-server/README.md

 ### Installation

-After cloning this girhub repository, run the `setup.sh` script
+After cloning this girhub repository, run the `setup.sh` script.

 This will result in a few things: